0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

 </div>

 ---
 **NOTE** We recommend you to have some knowledge in creating smarts contracts on both layer one and layer two.
-If you are unsure we suggest you to read up on how to do the following:
+If you are unsure we suggest you to read up on how to do the following when trying to recreate the example contract of ours:

 1. How to create smart contracts on PBC.
 Our documentation starts on this page: [What is a smart contract](../contract-development.md)
 2. How to create smart contracts in ETH (or another layer one chain for this case).